Ever heard of pecan milk? I’ve been making homemade almond milk and coconut milk for years, but never thought to make pecan milk until recently.

 We never run out of milk now and my kids love getting to make this recipe themselves.
 (Though, to be fair, it is hardly a recipe because it is so simple to make!)

 - Soak the pecans in a bowl or pitcher with filtered water overnight or for up to 24 hours.
-I left mine on the counter during this time.
 The longer they soak, the creamier the finished milk will be.

-- After soaking, pour off the water and rinse the pecans really well.
+- After soaking, pour out the water and rinse the pecans really well.

-- Put in a high powered blender and add 1 quart of hot (but not quite boiling) filtered water and salt.
+- Put in a high powered blender and add the 4 cups of hot filtered water and salt.

 - Blend for 3 minutes or until completely creamy.